Navigation

 So far, you have learned the basic operations to work with AI-generated sprites.
 One additional technique you might want to explore is to specify different styles when you generate an image.

-By default, a 2D cartoon-like style will be used to generate the backdrop.
-However, you can specify any other style in your description.
+You can specify any other style in your description.
 There are tons of interesting styles, and below are some interesting examples you can try:

 - 2D Flat Drawing